LifeBogger presents the Full Story of a Football Genius best known by the nickname “Black Panther“.

 Back then, during his Lyon days, Bafe had a friendly version of his demonic celebration, especially for kids.

-FACT CHECK: Thanks for reading our Bafetimbi Gomis Childhood Story, plus untold biography facts.
+Thanks for reading our Bafetimbi Gomis Childhood Story, plus untold biography facts.